-During 2018, there were nil land based Terminal non-compliances.
-Analysis of the available data show continued sound operation of the Terminal within licence and consent requirements, other with shipping noise output.
-Leaving aside continued issues with some shipping noise elevations events, none of the compliance and monitoring data reveals a trend that could potentially lead to non-compliance with any licence and/or consent conditions.
-Two Demolition non-compliances were identified.
+During 2019, there were sixteen (16) tanker ship exceedances against the Kurnell Terminal EPL837 night-time noise limits identified and reported during the 2019 period - refer to Table 12 for details.
+There were no other non-compliance events pertaining to Terminal operations reported in the 2019 period.
+Analysis of the available data show continued sound operation of the Terminal within licence and consent requirements, other with shipping noise level exceedances.
+Leaving aside continued issues with some shipping noise elevations events, none of the compliance and monitoring data reveals a trend that could potentially lead to non-compliance with any other licence and/or Terminal operations specific consent conditions.

+Five Demolition non-compliances were identified.
 The details of these non-compliances and a summary of the actions taken can be found in Table 12 below.